MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

 ```

 ### -CreatedDateTime
-The date and time the user was created, in ISO 8601 format and in UTC time.
+The date and time the user was created, in ISO 8601 format and UTC.
 The value cannot be modified and is automatically populated when the entity is created.
 Nullable.
 For on-premises users, the value represents when they were first created in Microsoft Entra ID.